Case Study: Establishing Production Consistency and Minimizing Downtimes

 Our Toolmakers and Die Designers performed a detailed assessment of the die block.
 They immediately recognized a weakness with the dowel pins and holes.
 Dowel pins, a type of industrial fastener, and dowel holes align the tooling in its proper location so that it can operate correctly on the production line.
 The customer's current dowel components were lacking in strength and quality.
 This was causing the issues the customer had continuously been experiencing on the production floor.

 The current threaded dowel pins weren’t made to withstand constant wear and tear.
 They were built with a tapped hole going through the center of the pin which made them inherently weak.
-Also, the flat end surface of the dowel pins limited their ability to adjust in the hole; and this increased the scraping and washing out of the dowel holes.
+The flat end surface of the dowel pins also limited their ability to adjust in the hole; and this increased the scraping and washing out of the dowel holes.
 This dowel system established no lead-in or angle for placing and removing the tooling on and off the risers.

 The image below displays the condition and design of the customer's die block with the dowel holes before Ultra got involved.